Child's Play 2

-Child's Play 2 is a 1990 American slasher film and the direct sequel to Child's Play, written by Don Mancini and directed by John Lafia, one of the co-writers of the first film.
-It is the second installment in the Child's Play franchise and set two years after the first film; the plot follows Charles Lee Ray (better known as Chucky) continuing his pursuit for Andy Barclay, who was placed in foster care, and transferring his soul into him after being resurrected.
+Child's Play 2 is a 1990 American supernatural slasher film written by Don Mancini and directed by John Lafia.
+It is a sequel to Child's Play (1988) and the second mainline installment in the Child's Play franchise.
+The film set two years after the first film; it follows Chucky continuing his pursuit for Andy Barclay, who was placed in foster care, and transferring his soul into him after being resurrected.
 Alex Vincent and Brad Dourif reprised their roles while Christine Elise, Jenny Agutter, Gerrit Graham and Grace Zabriskie joined the cast.

-Child's Play 2 was released on November 9, 1990, exactly two years after the first film was released, and grossed over $35 million on a budget of $13 million.
-It was followed by a sequel, Child's Play 3, 9 months later.
+Child's Play 2 was released on November 9, 1990, by Universal Pictures, two years after the first film was released.
+The film received mixed reviews from critics and grossed over $35 million on a budget of $13 million.
+It was followed by a sequel, Child's Play 3, nine months later.